-Grantley came to London the same year that Judith did.
-“My parents sent for me to come join them as they were already in London,” says Grantley Morris, also from Grenada, “I came as a young boy, a 16 year old, I continued my studies and started working.
+Grantley Morris, also from Grenada, came to London the same year that Judith did.
+“My parents sent for me to come join them as they were already in London,” he says.
+“I came as a young boy, a 16-year-old.
+I continued my studies and started working.
 I went from freelance decorating, painting and building to a site manager job.”

 “Though I did encounter racial hostility from time to time, it wasn’t nearly as much as my parents had experienced, earlier on,” says Grantley.
 “When I came the Teddy Boys and National Front were just phasing out.
 It was still there, but gradually disappearing.”

-The couple are now married with five children: Natalie, Dylan, Natalie, Nardine and Nelina.
+The couple are now married with five children: Natalie, Dylon, Natalie, Nardine and Nelina.

 “I was born here and have a British passport, but I’m trying to get my Grenadian one as well,” says Natalie, who is now a qualified solicitor.
 “I have been to the country a number of times and worked out there.
 In all honesty, I guess I feel more like myself over there.
 I say to people that I was born here by default.
 I want to move there at some point.”

-Dylan is currently in sixth form and is in the process of deciding between a higher apprenticeship and university.
-Of Grenada, Dylan remembers little: “The last time I was there, I must have been really young.
+Dylon is currently in sixth form and is in the process of deciding between a higher apprenticeship and university.
+Of Grenada, Dylon remembers little: “The last time I was there, I must have been really young.
 I liked the weather, and the people.
 I’d like to spend more time in the country to decide on whether to stay here or move there.”